Hong-yt/Precipitation/README.md

   'visualizer.py' is the code for visualizing the results.

    - the './DNN/some preprocess/' folder: 'pearson.py' is the code for calculating the correlation coefficient between datasets. 'rep.py' is the code for calculating the spatial representation of auxiliary variables. 'world_clip.py' is the code for clipping the world using the continents shp file.

+## 3. Required Datasets
+1. Remotely sensed precipitation data and site-based precipitation data
+2. Land use and climate data
+3. World continent data
+3. Auxiliary variable data - This experiment uses topography, vegetation, drought index, soil texture, etc. You may consider adding other variables to enrich the experiment.

+## 4. Notes
+1. The three assessment methods are independent of each other.
+The climate and land use type analyses are segmented based on the global analysis.
+2. Note that the SHAP analysis is performed on the auxiliary variables added separately and should not be included in feature engineering.